GfellerLab/MixTCRviz/README.md

  - plot.all.length (default=FALSE)
     * F: Show only the CDR3 motifs for the most frequent CDR3 length.
-    * T: Write in output.path/CDR3_length separate plot the V usage, J usage and CDR3 motifs for all CDR3 length, for both alpha and beta chains.
+    * T: Write in output.path/CDR3_length separate plot the V usage, J usage and CDR3 motifs for all CDR3 length.
+Only applicable if return.object != 2 and plot=T.

  - plot.cdr3.norm (default=0)
     * 0: Show the CDR3 motifs of the input and of the baseline repertoire or input2, possibly | P(VJ).